SAP-samples/teched2022-DA281/exercises/ex1/README.md

 33. ***Run*** the Pipeline: <br><br>
 ![](/exercises/ex1/images/ex1-095b.JPG)<br><br>

-34. When the Pipeline is in status ***running***, you can take a look into your folder in the S3 bucket, again using the ***Data Intelligence Metadata Explorer*** application.
+34. When the Pipeline is in status ***running***, you can take a look into your folder in the DI Data Lake bucket, again using the ***Data Intelligence Metadata Explorer*** application.
 After drilling to your specifiec folder DA281/XXXX, where XXXX stand for your user ID e.g. TA99, you should see the folder that was specified in the *Structured File Producer*  operator (= "Enriched_Sales_Order").<br><br>
     ![](/exercises/ex1/images/ex1-122b.JPG)<br><br>

     Inside the directory you will see that one part file has been generated where our enriched sales orders are stored.
 Click the ***Glasses*** icon on that tile in order to see the ***Data Preview*** of the ***Fact Sheet***.<br><br>